Screen Mirroring Without Wi-Fi: 5 Methods That Work

 Open Settings, then System, then Display, then “Connect to a wireless display.”
 Pick the TV from the list.
 That’s it.

-Windows laptops actually handle Miracast more reliably than most phones.
-Our Lenovo test laptop reached the TV faster (about 5 seconds) and held a steady link past 40 feet.
-The TV side still needs Miracast or “Screen Share” enabled.
+Windows laptops actually handle Miracast more reliably than most phones, typically reaching the TV within a few seconds and holding a steady link well past 40 feet.
+The TV side still needs Miracast or “Screen Share” turned on in its own menu before the laptop can find it, the same way phones do.

 #Method 3: Peer-to-Peer AirPlay for iPhone to Apple TV